-Cash Runway is a critical metric for these companies because it shows them how much longer they can operate before they’re either out of business, or they need to raise another round of funding.
-Cash Runway is typically calculated by taking your current Bank Balance divided by your monthly cash Burn Rate, and the result tells you how many months are left until you’re out of cash.
+Cash runway is a critical metric for these companies because it shows them how much longer they can operate before they are either out of business, or they need to raise another round of funding.
+Cash runway is typically calculated by taking your current Bank Balance divided by your monthly cash Burn Rate, and the result tells you how many months are left until you’re out of cash.

 Definitely!
 The most reliable way to understand your cash flows, predict your future bank balance, and see how your finances would react in best- and worst-case scenarios, is to build a cash flow forecast.

 Building a cash flow forecast is a lot more complicated than calculating cash runway or cash buffer, but it’s also significantly more accurate and useful for decision-making.
 Every business, profitable or not, in good or bad times, should have a cash flow forecast in some form.